VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 ---

-With that context, I really reccomend you go watch & read:
+With that context, I really recommend you go watch & read:

 <style>
     .cool{